top of page

 Yes, we work with non-governmental organizations , including foundations and associations, in preparing and implementing projects in areas such as social activities, education, culture, innovation and sustainable development.

-Yes, in addition to SMEs, municipalities and NGOs, we also work with:
+Yes, in addition to SMEs, municipalities and NGOs, we also work with:universities and scientific organizations;public institutions and agencies;startups and innovative companies;consortia and partnerships on international projects.

 Co-financing is the part of the project budget that is not covered by European funding and is provided by the beneficiary or other sources.